GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 }
 ```

-In GitHawk, the first thing we do is convert an array of content into a mutable `Dictionary<String: Content>` so that we can remove already-alerted content and then lookup content by its `id`.
+In GitHawk, the first thing we do is convert an array of content into a mutable `Dictionary<String: Content>` so that we can remove already-alerted `id`s and later lookup the original `Content`.

 ```swift
 var map = [String: Content]()